Clinical AI with EHR Integrations: SMART on FHIR Guide

 What we mean by EHR integration

-That is why we do not describe this as a generic API connector story.
+That is why this is more than a generic API connector story.
 The point is not to bolt a chatbot beside the chart.
 The point is to make the chart context useful for real clinical work: documentation, differential diagnosis, assessment-and-plan drafting, chart summarization, and cited Q&A.

 How SMART on FHIR fits into the workflow

-SMART App Launch is the standards-based launch and authorization pattern most teams use to connect applications with FHIR-based data systems.
-In practice, that gives Glass a clean way to work from the chart the clinician is already using instead of asking the clinician to restate the case manually.
+SMART on FHIR is one of the standards-based patterns healthcare teams use to connect applications with FHIR-based data systems.
+In practice, the buyer question is simple: can the workflow bring the right chart context into the clinician''s review path without forcing the clinician to restate the case manually?

 The workflow is straightforward:

-2. Glass pulls the patient context needed for the session.
+2. Glass uses the authorized patient context needed for the session.

 3. Glass uses that context to support ambient documentation and clinical reasoning.